GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: Introduction

-To bridge the gap, we introduce \method, a universal simulation framework harmonizing high-throughput physics simulation and high-fidelity visual rendering (Figure \ref{fig:teaser}).
+To bridge the gap, we introduce \method, a robot-learning simulation framework that harmonizes high-throughput rigid-body physics simulation and high-fidelity visual rendering (Figure \ref{fig:teaser}).
 Our platform maintains the precision and stability required for physics simulation while providing the rendering efficiency necessary for large-scale, vision-informed policy training and sim-to-real transfer.
 Our core contributions are as follows:

-\begin{enumerate} \item \textbf{General-Purpose Embodied Simulation Platform:} We develop a ground-up, cross-platform (Windows, Linux, and macOS) parallel physics engine that supports both GPU and CPU backends.
-This architecture provides high-fidelity physical dynamics and comprehensive sensor integration (including RGB cameras, LiDAR, and force/contact sensors) across diverse robot embodiments (such as quadrupeds, humanoids, and manipulators).
+\begin{enumerate} \item \textbf{Embodied Robot Simulation Platform:} We develop MotrixSim, a ground-up, cross-platform (Windows, Linux, and macOS) parallel physics engine that supports both GPU and CPU backends.
+This architecture provides high-fidelity rigid-body dynamics and comprehensive sensor integration (including RGB cameras, LiDAR, and force/contact sensors) across diverse robot embodiments (such as quadrupeds, humanoids, and manipulators).
 This platform facilitates a flexible development workflow from local prototyping to massively parallel training.

 \item \textbf{Memory-Efficient Batch 3DGS Rendering:} To mitigate the memory bottlenecks in large-scale photorealistic simulation, we introduce a specialized point-pruning strategy optimized for rigid-body environments.
-This approach enables a memory-efficient rendering architecture capable of a breakthrough throughput of $\mathbf{10^4}$ \textbf{FPS} at $\mathbf{640 \times 480}$ resolution on a single GPU, significantly expanding the scale of vision-based reinforcement learning.
+This approach enables a memory-efficient rendering architecture capable of a breakthrough aggregate throughput of $\mathbf{10^4}$ \textbf{FPS} across 2048 environments at $\mathbf{640 \times 480}$ resolution on a single GPU, significantly expanding the scale of vision-based reinforcement learning.

-\item \textbf{Automated ``Sim-Ready" Real2Sim Workflow:} We present a targeted pipeline that streamlines the conversion of individual real-world scenes into functional digital twins, ensuring both visual realism and physical consistency.
+\item \textbf{``Sim-Ready" Real2Sim Workflow:} We present a targeted pipeline that streamlines the conversion of individual real-world scenes into simulation-ready rigid-body environments with photorealistic rendering and task-configurable physical parameters.
 Our workflow significantly reduces the laborious manual effort usually required to create complex "sim-ready" assets, enabling the rapid population of diverse simulation environments. \end{enumerate}